Creating A Community Garden at Colwood City Hall

 Putting down roots

-- August 2017 - Finalize garden design, purchase fencing materials, set up water system.
+- Summer 2017 - Finalize garden design, purchase fencing materials, set up water system.

-- September 2017 - Work party to start on fencing, garden plots, compost bin, faucets.
+- Fall 2017 - Work party to start on fencing, garden plots, compost bin, faucets.

-- October 2017 - Work with Wishart Elementary to create a garden club and with Royal Bay Secondary Trades Program to construct a shed.
+- Winter 2017 - Work with Wishart Elementary to create a garden club and with Royal Bay Secondary Trades Program to construct a shed.

 - Heading into spring 2017 - Continue construction and garden bed preparation, promote the garden, accept plot rentals